futureverse/progressr/vignettes/progressr-91-appendix.md

 Positron does not support setting global calling handlers during R's startup process, e.g. in `~/.Rprofile`.
 Even if such handlers are registered, they have no effect.
-This is [bug in Positron](https://github.com/posit-dev/positron/issues/9480), which was last confirmed with Position 2025.09.0 on Linux.
+This is a [bug in Positron](https://github.com/posit-dev/positron/issues/9480), which was last confirmed with Position 2025.09.0 on Linux.
 Because of this, having something like in your `~/.Rprofile`: